 I think of these moments as times for contemplation.
-When we give ourselves permission for this process, these times can enhance our well-being and fuel our next phase of growth – when springtime blooms again.
+When we give ourselves permission for this process, we enhance our well-being and fuel our next phase of growth – when springtime blooms again.

 Contemplation as a self-care practice

-This tree of contemplative practices provides an interesting window into what contemplation can look like, and there are enough possibilities that you may easily find several or more that speak to you.
+This tree of contemplative practices provides an interesting window into what contemplation can look like.
+There are enough possibilities that you may easily find several or more that speak to you.
 Their common threads are twofold: They involve mindfulness, and they require you to bring intention and self-awareness to what you are doing.
-And it is this intention and self-awareness that will foster both the quiet recovery you need and the preparation for growth to come.
+And it is this intention and self-awareness that will foster the quiet recovery you need and the preparation for growth to come.
 Think of it as the deep breath between what you just accomplished and what you will do next.

 Building a contemplative practice